raspy135/Qun-synthesizer/README.md

 ## CONNECTIONS

 * Power : Use a good quality USB power supply.
 Connect the USB cable to `POWER` labeled USB port.
 * BLE MIDI : IOS or Mac OS X are supported.
 Windows are NOT supported.
-BLE MIDI has 15 to 20ms latency in general, it's limitation of BLE spec.
+BLE MIDI has 15 to 20ms latency in general, it is limitation of BLE spec.
 For lower latency, use MIDI or UART MIDI.
 * MIDI : Use **TRS A** MIDI adapter to connect MIDI cables.
 TRS A type adapter is the same as KORG, AKAI and MAKE NOISE's adapter.
 * UART MIDI: You can use UART MIDI instead of traditional MIDI interface.
 Connect Lyrat's `UART` labeled USB to your computer.
 You may need to install UART driver(https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 	* For detail of UART MIDI, please refer https://github.com/raspy135/serialmidi project.
 Set baud rate to MIDI's traditional 31250bps.